srv_rpcparams (Extended Stored Procedure API)

 Important

-This feature will be removed in a future version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
-Use CLR integration instead. |
+This feature will be removed in a future version of SQL Server.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
+Use CLR integration instead.

 Returns the number of parameters for the current remote stored procedure.